EliTu/Wes-Boss-JavaScript-30-CodeBook/01 - JavaScript Drum Kit/notes01.md

 ## Wes’ Solution:

-First of all, we will look at the HTML file, we could see we have a bunch of <div> with the class of “key”.
+First of all, we will look at the HTML file, we could see we have a bunch of `<div>` with the class of “key”.
 Each one of them has the information of the sound it should make and the key that needs to be pressed, but more importantly is that we need to know about the keyboard is that whenever we press any key, the computer registers a key code, which is a number that is associated with that particular key (for example ‘a’ = 65).
-So when we press ‘a’ on the keyboard, it will register as 65, and so if we will look in the keys and the <audio> files, they both have an attribute with the name “data-key”.
+So when we press ‘a’ on the keyboard, it will register as 65, and so if we will look in the keys and the `<audio>` files, they both have an attribute with the name “data-key”.

 HTML “data-*” attribute - This is not a real standard in HTML, it was brought up in HTML when people started making their own attributes and data types to put in their HTML code, and so HTML introduced the “data-” attribute in order to allow people to bind their own data and information in a custom made attribute, and so in our case, “data-key” is just a way to indicate that a certain number is the key code of that specific key.
 We use the ‘data-’ attribute to log and allow the code to find the key and sound that correspond to the value of the “data-key”, so when we press 65, the code will know that we pressed ‘a’, it will associate the sound file that also has the ‘data-key” of 65 and it will be able to perform the animation on that HTML element.

 Creating an event listener - We will go over to the JS script file and start writing our script.
 The first thing we will need to do is to create an event listener that listens to keyboard presses.
-We will be listening to the ‘document’ or ‘window’ (any will work), and the event will be ‘keypress’  or ‘keydown’.
+We will be listening to the ‘document’ or ‘window’ (any will work), and the event will be `‘keypress’`  or `‘keydown’`.
 Next, we have a function that has a parameter of an event, which we will name ‘e’:

 ````javascript
 document.addEventListener('keydown', (e) => {